In-App Messaging: Definition, Types, Use Cases, and Best Practices19 min read

 Collecting feedback at different stages of the customer journey

 Customer feedback is invaluable when it comes to product improvement.
-It can help you identify bugs that mar the user experience or areas where you can enhance it.
-And in-app surveys are the most effective to collect it.
+It can help you identify bugs that the users experience or areas where you can enhance them.
+In-app surveys are the most effective way to collect it.

 Let me explain why:

-Moreover, in-app surveys, especially, when triggered contextually, help you collect feedback when the experience is still fresh in their minds.
+Moreover, in-app surveys, especially when triggered contextually, help you collect feedback when the experience is still fresh in users’ minds.
 This makes it more reliable.

 Finally, in-app surveys have higher response rates, which reduces the risk of bias in the results.